SuperOffice/SDK-Doc/NetServer.Web.Services/Reference/Webhooks/Webhooks.md

 ## Delete events

-Since the item has been deleted, the delete event carriers the id values from the deleted object as part of the webhook payload.
+Since the item has been deleted, the delete event contains the id values from the deleted object as part of the webhook payload.

 ```json
 {